josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Similarly: it doesn't really matter _how many_ PRs you're opening or merging, if you're not taking into account the _quality_ of the code they contain—as any Open Source maintainer will tell you.
 There have probably never been more PRs opened, and yet, the average quality has likely never been lower.

-I think it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons:
+At this point, it's fair to say LLM-produced code is _not_ always as good as human code, for a few reasons:

 - For one: the studies above confirm it; they overwhelmingly point to a reduction in the quality and reliability of the code LLMs generate, relative to human control groups.
 Maybe that changes in the future, but it seems to be the truth for now, at least.<footnote>I have yet to encounter anyone who says LLM code is as good as human code, *and who also* reads all the code their LLM produces.
 Seems like mostly the people who believe it are taking it on faith.</footnote>